Toothbrush: Types

-Electric toothbrush
+Electric

-It has been discovered that compared to a manual brush, the multi-directional power brush might reduce the incidence of gingivitis and plaque, when compared to regular side-to-side brushing.
+It has been discovered in most studies, compared to a manual brush, multi-directional power brush performances are equivalent to those of regular side-to-side manual brushings, possibly with a decrease in plaque and gingivitis.
 These brushes tend to be more costly and damaging to the environment when compared to manual toothbrushes.
-Most studies report performances equivalent to those of manual brushings, possibly with a decrease in plaque and gingivitis.
 An additional timer and pressure sensors can encourage a more efficient cleaning process.

 Electric toothbrushes can be classified, according to the speed of their movements as: standard power toothbrushes, sonic toothbrushes, or ultrasonic toothbrushes.
 Any electric toothbrush is technically a powered toothbrush.
 If the motion of the toothbrush is sufficiently rapid to produce a hum in the audible frequency range (20 Hz to 20,000 Hz), it can be classified as a sonic toothbrush.
 Any electric toothbrush with movement faster than this limit can be classified as an ultrasonic toothbrush.
 Certain ultrasonic toothbrushes, such as the Megasonex and the Ultreo, have both sonic and ultrasonic movements.

 There are different electric toothbrush heads designed for sensitive teeth and gums, increased stain removal, or different-sized bristles for tight or gapped teeth.
-The hand motion with an electric toothbrush is different than a manual toothbrush.
-They are meant to have the bristles do the work by just placing and moving the toothbrush.
-Fewer back and forth strokes are needed.
+The hand motion with an electric toothbrush is different from a manual toothbrush.
+They are meant to have the bristles do the work by just placing and moving the toothbrush, so that fewer back and forth strokes are needed.

-Interdental brush
+Interdental

 An interdental or interproximal ("proxy") brush is a small brush, typically disposable, either supplied with a reusable angled plastic handle or an integral handle, used for cleaning between teeth and between the wires of dental braces and the teeth.

 The use of interdental brushes in conjunction with tooth brushing has been shown to reduce both the amount of plaque and the incidence of gingivitis when compared to tooth brushing alone.
 Although there is some evidence that after tooth brushing with a conventional tooth brush, interdental brushes remove more plaque than dental floss, a systematic review reported insufficient evidence to determine such an association.

 The size of interdental brushes is standardized in ISO 16409.
 The brush size, which is a number between 0 (small space between teeth) and 8 (large space), indicates the passage hole diameter.
 This corresponds to the space between two teeth that is just sufficient for the brush to go through without bending the wire.
 The color of the brushes differs between producers.
 The same is the case with respect to the wire diameter.